regedner/TVRemote-qrApp/README.md

 - This application does not function as a standalone remote controller; it only facilitates pairing.
 - Company-specific branding has been removed, requiring manual configuration for direct usage.

-## License

-This project is open-source and available under the MIT License.

 ---

-If you encounter any issues, feel free to open an issue or contribute to the project!